 From the day our first child was placed in my arms thirty-one years ago, I believed I understood the tragedy at the roots of our joy.
 As the years have unfolded, however, I realize that the enormity of this life-long loss cannot be parsed by anyone who is not actually an adoptee or birth parent.
-When cancer destroyed my ability to conceive, no one ever suggested that I should feel lucky for having cancer or lucky for being rendered sterile.
+When cancer destroyed my ability to conceive, no one ever suggested to fifteen-year-old me that I should feel lucky for having cancer or lucky for being rendered sterile.
 The very notion is ridiculous.
 But isn't this (to be "grateful" for being adopted) the expectation that is often flung in the faces of our children?
 So how do we best support our children and free them from the crushing weight of such societal expectations?

 As parents committed to intentionality, we understand the pivotal role of relationship.
 It is the key to attachment, the conduit to connection, family building and the establishment of unified family values.
 Relationship requires mutual trust, respect, empathy and genuine caring about each other's needs both physical and emotional.
 How can we best empathize with our children's adoption-shaped emotions?
 We must recognize that there is a profound "conflict of interest" around their being adopted.
 Adoption created one of our greatest joys: we received a child into our hearts and families but it also caused a primal loss of our children's first families.
 These two factors do not cancel each other out; they coexist.
 As with so much about adoption, we are called upon to hold a both/and mentality.
 We can be joy-filled because our children are part of our lives and simultaneously be heart-broken "for" them because of their huge loss.